Emmanuel Arceneaux: Frisco Fighters

 Arceneaux hoped to play one final season in 2020 before retiring, but the COVID-19 pandemic caused the 2020 CFL season to be cancelled.

 In April 2021, Arceneaux signed with the Frisco Fighters of the Indoor Football League, after being persuaded by Frisco quarterback Jonathan Bane to join the team.
 The 33-year old receiver reflected on his "rookie season" in indoor football as potentially his last, which he considers the opposite of many indoor football players' careers, as the sport is more often used by younger players seeking a stepping stone to NFL or CFL play.
 Arceneaux caught 36 passes for 320 yards and 6 touchdowns, along with scoring 3 rushing touchdowns over 11 regular season games.
 In the 2 playoff games Frisco played prior to elimination, Arceneaux added 67 more yards on 4 catches, plus two more rushing touchdowns.

 Edmonton Elks

 On January 26, 2022, it was announced that Arceneaux had signed with the Edmonton Elks.
+On June 24, 2023, the Elks announced they had placed him on the six-game injured list with a knee injury.
+He played in 12 regular season games where he had 28 receptions for 346 yards.
+In the following offseason, he became a free agent upon the expiry of his contract on February 13, 2024.
+Arceneaux announced his retirement from professional football on May 7, 2024.